thegetty/quire-docs/content/docs-v1/sequences.md

 ### Add the Images to Your Project

-All the images in your sequence should be in the their own directory, the name of which should be lowercase and not contain spaces or special characters.
-This directory should then be added to your `content/_assets/images/` directory with the rest of your assets.
-It can also be in a subdirectory if you’d like, just be sure to include that in the `id` path as shown in the next step.
+All the images in your sequence should be in the their own directory within the `content/_assets/images/` directory, along with your other image assets.
+As always, the name of the directory should be lowercase with no spaces or special characters.
+For example, `content/_assets/images/rotating-figure/`.

+The image sequence can also be in a subdirectory.
+For example `content/_assets/images/figures/rotating-figure/`.
+In that case, just be sure to include the subdirectory path `figures/` in the sequence `id` as shown in the next step.

 ## Write the Figure YAML

-To create the YAML for a sequence of images, add a `sequences` entry to the standard figure YAML markup.
-A sequence item must have an `id` corresponding to the path to the image files and a `behavior` attribute with both `continuous` and `sequence` specified.
-In this example, the files are in a `rotating-figure` directory inside `content/_assets/images/figures/`.
+To create a `figures.yaml` entry for an image sequence, add the `sequences` attribute to the standard figure YAML markup.
+Within `sequences`, add an `id` that corresponds with the path of the image files and a `behavior`.

 ```yaml
 - id: "rotating-figure"